Like this post? Help us by sharing it!

 The vast majority of people who travel to Japan visit Tokyo – so where better to suggest next than the capital’s very own Shinjuku Gyoen?
 This large park is located right at the heart of the city, within walking distance of one of its largest and busiest entertainment and business hubs.

 Tokyo is famous the world over as a hyper-modern metropolis packed with high-rise buildings and flashing neon lights.
 Whilst this is true, there is also a surprising wealth of green spaces where you can take time out from the hustle and bustle of the city to relax.

 Other lovely sakura spots in Tokyo include the Imperial Palace Gardens, Hamarikyu Gardens and Ueno Park.
 Be sure to try out a few!

 3. Himeji Castle

 Japan’s largest and most impressive castle is also a wonderful place to see the cherry blossom.
 This UNESCO World Heritage Site has survived fires, wars, earthquakes and the Meiji Restoration to be one of only a handful of original feudal castles still standing in Japan.
 Surrounded by sakura trees, Himeji is undoubtedly at its best in the spring!

 If Himeji isn’t on your itinerary, don’t worry.
 Nearly all Japanese castles (whether original or reconstructed) make excellent hanami locations as they are traditionally surrounded by cherry trees

 4. Mount Fuji

-There are numerous places from which to view Mount Fuji, but our favourites are Hakone and the Fuji Five Lakes region.
+There are numerous places from which to view Mount Fuji, but we love Hakone and the Fuji Five Lakes region.
 Fuji Five Lakes is perhaps better than Hakone when it comes to sakura.
 Two of the best spots are the northern shores of Lake Kawaguchiko and the Chureito Pagdo, built in the hills of Fujiyoshida City.

 5. Philosopher’s Path, Kyoto